zkamvar/statistical-experimental-design/episodes/04-statistical-data-analysis.md

 > ## Exercise 1: A living histogram
 > From the living histogram, can you estimate by eye
-> 1). the mean and median heights?
+> 1). the mean and median heights of this sample of female students?
 > 2). the spread of the data?
-Estimate either standard deviation or variance.
-If
+Estimate either standard deviation or variance by
-> you're not sure about how to do this, think about how you would describe the
+> eye.
+If you're not sure how to do this, think about how you would describe the
-> spread of the data from the mean rather than calculating a statistic.
+> spread of the data from the mean.
+You do not need to calculate a statistic.
 > 3). any outliers?
 Estimate by eye - don't worry about calculations.
 > 4).
 What do you predict would happen to mean, median, spread and outliers if
-> an equal number of men were added to the histogram?
+> an equal number of male students were added to the histogram?
 >
 > >
 > > ## Solution to Exercise 1
 > >
 > > 1).
+Mean and median are two measures of the center of the data.
+The median
+> > is the 50th% of the data with half the female students above this value and
+> > the other half below.
+There are approximately 100 students total.
+Fifty of
+> > them appear to be above 5 feet 5 inches and fifty of them appear to be below
+> > 5'5".
+The median is not influenced by extreme values (outliers), but the
+> > mean value is.
+While there are some very tall and very short people, the
+> > bulk of them appear to be centered around a mean of 5 foot 5 inches with
+> > a somewhat longer right tail to the histogram.
 > > 2).
+If the mean is approximately 5'5" and the distribution appears normal
+> > (bell-shaped), then we know that approximately 68% of the data lies within
+> > one standard deviation (sd) of the mean and ~95% lies within two sd's.
+If
+> > there are ~100 people in the sample, 95% of them lie between 5'0" and 5'10"
+> > (2 sd's = 5" above and 5" below the mean).
+One standard deviation then would > > be about 5"/2 = 2.5" from the mean of 5'5".
+So 68% of the data (~68 people) > > lie within 5 feet 2.5 inches and 5 feet 7.5 inches.
 > > 3).
+There are some very tall and very short people but it's not clear
+> > whether they are outliers.
+Outliers deviate significantly from expected
+> > values, specifically by more than 3 standard deviations in a normal
+> > distribution.
+Values that are greater than 3 sd's (7.5") above or below the
+> > mean could be considered outliers.
+Outliers would then be shorter than 4
+> > feet 7.5 inches or taller than 6 feet 2.5 inches.
+The shortest are 4 feet 9
+> > inches and the tallest 6' 0 inches.
+There are no outliers in this sample
+> > because all heights fall within 3 sd's.
 > > 4).
+Average male heights are greater than average female heights, so you
+> > could expect that a random sample of 100 male students would increase the
+> > average height of the sample of 200 students.
+The mean would shift to the
+> > right of the distribution toward taller heights, as would the median.
 > >
 > {: .solution}
 {: .challenge}

 ## The first step in data analysis: plot the data!
 A picture is worth a thousand words, and a picture of your data could reveal